staffordnm/censuselderlyhousing/README.md

 represents We used the PUMS person weight for all population estimate calculations.

+## **Chnages Made to Graphs**

+Following the presentations we made, we made changes on the population bar chart and the dot plots on race taking feedback and moving the legend to the bottom of the charts.
+We also added in the scale for the values on the y-axis.

 ## **Findings**

 - Rent cost burden and home ownership burden is worse for Black